josecamachop/MEDA-Toolbox/README.txt

 ﻿MEDA Toolbox for its use in MATLAB.

-Coded by: José Camacho Páez, Alejandro Pérez-Villegas GUI by: Elena Jiménez Mañas, Rafael Rodríguez Gómez Last modification of this document: 05/Apr/16
+Contact person for Code: José Camacho Páez (josecamacho@ugr.es) Contact person for GUI: Rafael Rodríguez Gómez (rodgom@ugr.es) Last modification of this document: 08/Jul/16

 Installation